DiogenesPolanco/DiogenesPolanco/content/_index.md

     component: hero_block.html
     type: heroblock
     content: >-
-       I'm a developer.
-I am very excited about the development communities, entrepreneurship and especially open source.
+        I am the author of this blog, I speak at events, I contribute to communities and I share with technology leaders from around the world.
   - section_id: about
     component: content_block.html
     type: contentblock
     title: About
     content: >-
+        I'm a developer.
+I am very excited about the development communities, entrepreneurship and especially open source.
     actions:
       - label: Contact Me
         url: /contact